 How much faster did the 'stationary' twin age?
 It is possible to calculate the exact value with the time dilation equation:

-Δt'is the time that has passed as measured by the traveling observer (relative time);
+- – Time that has passed as measured by a stationary observer (relative time);

-Δtis the time that has passed as measured by a stationary observer;
+- – Time that has passed as measured by the traveling observer;

 You can probably see (or have already discovered it while playing with our time dilation calculator) that for the difference in the two time intervals to be noticeable, the observer speed must be extremely high – of the same order of magnitude as the speed of light.
 That's why relativistic effects are so counterintuitive: we are unable to experience them in everyday life.